What is Earlobe Reconstruction?

-The procedure is performed with placement of local anesthetic and incisions are made where the ear lobe attaches to the cheek and the volume of the ear lobe is reduced.
-This may or may not include closure of a pierced earring hole or multiple holes.
+The procedure is performed under local anesthetic.
+This may or may not include the closure of a pierced earring hole or multiple holes.
 The incision line is then closed with several interrupted sutures where the lobe attaches to the cheek and on the backside of the ear.

-Who is a candidate for Ear lobe reduction?
+Who is a Candidate for Earlobe Repair?

 The procedure takes approximately one hour.
 The sutures are removed one week after surgery, although most sutures are dissolvable.
-One may return to work the next days and full exercise activities can be resumed at one week after surgery.
+Patients may return to work the next day, and full exercise activities can be resumed at one week after surgery.